ygrenzinger/devoxx2020-contract-testing/README.md

 ```
 Please not that this is an exemple, you should test the structure.

-You'll find some documentationa bout matchers [here](https://docs.pact.io/implementation_guides/jvm/consumer/junit#building-json-bodies-with-pactdsljsonbody-dsl)
+You'll find some documentation about matchers [here](https://docs.pact.io/implementation_guides/jvm/consumer/junit#building-json-bodies-with-pactdsljsonbody-dsl)

-Now you can run the the test (in your IDE or with `mvn test`) to see the contract created in `target/pacts`.
+Now you can run the test (with your IDE or with `mvn test`) to see the contract created in `target/pacts`.
 You should find a file named : `checkout-service-inventory-service.json`.
 This file is the exchange format of the contract.

-Now is time to see whether or not our consumer was properly programmed.
+Now is time to see whether our consumer was properly programmed.

 ##### Test the contract

 Now that we have a contract it's time to test it against the consumer.
-Yes witg consumer driven contract test we begin with the consumer.
+Yes with consumer driven contract test we begin with the consumer.

 Still in the `InventoryContractTest` you'll find a test, just below the contract definition :
 ```Java